 Throughout the semester we explore different books and topics through our discussion groups, offering a community and a context in which to discuss together different aspects of life and culture in relation to the Christian faith.

 These groups are open to everyone—students, faculty, and community members.
+All the groups meet at the study center.
 Find a reading group that interests you and sign up below!

-Facilitator: Mike Weaver, Director of the Bradley Study Center
+Time TBD, led by Mike Weaver, Executive Director of the Bradley Study Center